Blog

 Medical LIS Software Characteristic #5: Decision Support Systems

-As healthcare shifts toward value-based care, leading laboratory information systems and workflow management solutions enhance lab reports with built-in risk assessment tools, such as clinical decision support and best practice protocols.
-This transforms reports from simple data outputs into actionable tools that support more informed and efficient clinical decision-making.
+As healthcare shifts toward value-based care, leading laboratory information systems and workflow management solutions enhance lab reports with built-in risk assessment tools, including clinical decision support and best-practice protocols.
+It transforms reports from simple data outputs into actionable tools that support more informed and efficient clinical decision-making.

 Medical LIS Software Characteristic #6: Automated Multi-Channel Distribution